 It restores the wool's ability to repel moisture and neutralize odors, meaning you can spend more time playing in the snow and less time doing laundry.

 When the Ottawa humidity hits and the wool goes into hibernation, storage is key.
+We believe in non-toxic preservation that respects your home and the earth.
 Always ensure your wool is completely clean and dry before storing.

 Click each step to learn how to care for your heirloom wool.